Liang-guo-du/DualSPHysics_wiki/SPH-formulation.md

 with boundary particles and is therefore an important point when considering how the variable time step is calculated.

-Different boundary conditions have been tested in DualSPHysics in the work of
+Note that different boundary conditions have been tested in DualSPHysics in the work of [Domínguez et al., 2015].
-[Domínguez et al., 2015]: Dynamic Boundary Condition (DBC), Local Uniform STencil (LUST) and Boundary Integral (INTEGRAL).
-Validations with dam-break flows and sloshing tanks highlighted the advantages and drawbacks of each method.

-Periodic Open Boundary Condition
+#### Periodic Open Boundary Condition

 DualSPHysics provides support for open boundaries in the form of a periodic boundary condition.
 This is achieved by allowing particles that are near an open lateral boundary